 Cephalopods are some of the most impressive invertebrates in the sea.
-Members of class Cephalopoda, which includes squid, cuttlefish, octopuses and nautiluses, have captivated humans for centuries—and for good reason!
-Yoiu will be able to find in this group the squid, the inventive mimic octopus, the nautilus, the venomous blue ringed octopus etc…
+Members of class Cephalopoda, which includes squid, cuttlefish, octopuses, and nautiluses, have captivated humans for centuries—and for good reason!
+You will be able to find in this group the squid, the inventive mimic octopus, the nautilus, the venomous blue-ringed octopus, etc…

-Today, we want to take a moment to acknowledge one particular cephalopod who doesn’t always get the attention it deserves especially while you will have a meating with him in Komodo !.
-This captivating, mix of pink, yellow, brown and orange colors creature is hard to find, so many are unaware of how wonderful it truly is.
+Today, we want to take a moment to acknowledge one particular cephalopod who doesn’t always get the attention it deserves especially while you will have a meeting with him in Komodo !.
+This captivating, mix of pink, yellow, brown, and orange colors creature is hard to find, so many are unaware of how wonderful it truly is.

 It’s the Pfeffer’s flamboyant cuttlefish, Metasepia pfefferi that is one of the smallest cuttlefish growing up to 8cm in length and the prettiest of the species making it a favorite subject for scuba divers and underwater photographers.

 Native to sandy habitats in the Indo-Pacific Ocean, flamboyant cuttlefish (Metasepia pfefferi) only reach 7cm in size.

 Like all cuttlefish have a ‘cuttlebone’ that they use for buoyancy.
 Unlike many of its relatives, the flamboyant cuttlefish prefers to “walk” along the seafloor rather than swim.
 It uses two arms and fins to make leg-like appendages quietly creep across the seafloor.
 This behavior, called ambling, is only seen in one other cephalopod—the paint pot cuttlefish.
 In Komodo, you will be able to see some in some dive sites with Dragon Dive Komodo.